thehackerwithin/berkeley/docs/_posts/2017-02-21-git-github.md

 - Clone a repository
 - Fork a GitHub repository
-- Create a repository from scratch.
+- Create a repository from scratch
 - Make a commit
 - Make a branch
-...
 - Create a Pull request on GitHub
-- Update your local repository.
+- Update your local repository

 ## What is the difference between github and git?